All Products

 Elastic Compute Service:Install cloud-init

-cloud-init is installed on all Alibaba Cloud public images by default.
-To ensure that ECS instances created from your local custom images can automatically initialize system configurations, follow the suggestions for your scenario.
+cloud-init is pre-installed on all Alibaba Cloud public images.
+For custom images, follow the suggestions for your scenario.

 • Linux servers without cloud-init that you plan to migrate to the cloud

-If you plan to migrate a server that does not have cloud-init to Alibaba Cloud, install cloud-init before the migration.
-This ensures that the resulting ECS instance can automatically run initialization tasks at startup.
+Install cloud-init before migrating a server to Alibaba Cloud so that the resulting ECS instance can run initialization tasks at startup.

 Note

-For servers that you do not plan to migrate to the cloud, installing cloud-init might add unnecessary complexity or use extra resources.
-You can decide whether to install it based on your specific environment.
+For servers not being migrated to the cloud, cloud-init may add unnecessary complexity.
+Decide based on your environment.

 • Linux servers with cloud-init versions earlier than 0.7.9